 - 1. Goods refer to items that may have been purchased in bulk, are not for resale, and have not been fully expensed by year-end. - 2.
 Supplies refer to items that the BCSSA has purchased for resale. - 3.
-The Member Services and Administrative Coordinator will conduct the inventory at the end of the fiscal year and submit it to the Treasurer.
+The Executive Director is responsible for conducting the inventory at the end of the fiscal year and submit it to the Treasurer and/or directly to the Auditor.